Skip to content

 This programme offers you the opportunity to conduct whole-body dissection, and in doing so develop a deep understanding of the complex nature of the whole of the human body and how that relates to your clinical practice.

 You will gain the unique experience of working with a range of cadaveric material preserved using Thiel, Formalin and plastination embalming techniques.
-In particular, dissection using Thiel-embalmed cadavers offers the benefit of viewing material which is as close to living tissue as possible.
+In particular, dissection using Thiel-embalmed body donor material offers the benefit of viewing material which is as close to living tissue as possible.

 You will have the opportunity to learn from experts at the forefront of new developments in clinical anatomy, who create a dynamic and supportive learning environment as part of a diverse and welcoming community.
 As well as learning from their expertise, you will be challenged to think differently and learn skills to become a self-directed learner as you continue to develop your anatomy knowledge throughout your career.

-The MSc features guest seminars from visiting surgeons and consultants, who will bring patient cases to share with you, so you can apply your knowledge to a clinical setting.
-These experts come from a range of specialities and include plastic, cardiothoracic and orthopaedic surgeons, gastroenterologists, radiologists and emergency medicine doctors.
+This programme also features guest seminars from visiting surgeons and consultants, who will bring patient cases to share with you, so you can apply your knowledge within a clinical context.
+These experts come from a range of specialities, including plastic, thoracic, and orthopaedic surgeons, physiotherapists, radiologists, and emergency medicine doctors.

 Course content